deric/puppet-barman/REFERENCE.md

 This option allows you to enable data compression for network transfers.
 Defaults to false.
 One or more absolute paths, separated by colon, where Barman
                   looks for executable files.
-Time frame that must contain the latest backup
-                              date.
-If the latest backup is older than the time frame, barman check command will report an error to the user.
-Empty if false (default).
 Hook script launched after a WAL file is
                                 archived by maintenance.
 Being this a retry hook script, Barman will retry the execution of the